 WHY IS IT IMPORTANT?

-Many people associate Relationship Coaching with being in a romantic relationship.
-While that is an element of Relationship Therapy, the most important relationship is with oneself.
-When a person transforms the relationship with themselves, their whole world is them transformed.
+Many people associate Relationship & Wellness Coaching with being in a romantic relationship.
+While that is an element of the therapeutic practice, the most important relationship is with oneself.
+When a person transforms the relationship with themselves, their whole world is then transformed.

-Most people experience deep-rooted pain and trauma resulting from early experiences.
+Most people experience deep-rooted pain and patterning resulting from early experiences.
 People then adapt their feelings, desires, and needs into what they think will help them “survive.”
 This affects a person’s ability to relate to others and themselves.
-Deep-seated fears and survival mechanisms are a driving force within many people’s personalities and experiences of the world.
-Through Relationship Coaching, a person can explore those fears and triggers and learn effective ways to communicate and address unmet needs, and ultimately feel more acceptance of themselves and others.
+Deep-seated fears and coping strategies are a driving force within many people’s personalities and experiences of the world.
+With guidance, understanding and the right tools, one can explore those fears and triggers and learn effective ways to communicate and address unmet needs, in order to ultimately feel more acceptance of themselves and others.